-- 6.1.
-Last year there were 1.3 million booked passenger assists39, of which over 360,000 (29%) were provided by Network Rail.
+- 6.1 Last year there were 1.3 million booked passenger assists39, of which over 360,000 (29%) were provided by Network Rail.
 Our research suggests more than 4 in 5 of these were booked over the phone.
-The current Guidance sets out that train and station operators "must not require passengers to give more than 24 hours' notice when booking through Passenger Assist" Over the years, a patchwork of notice periods has grown as franchise and concession agreements have included reductions to the 24-hour period. - 6.2.
-As can be seen from table 6.1, notice periods range from 1 hour (Merseyrail, within its network) to 24 hours (a number of operators, including Network
+The current Guidance sets out that train and station operators "must not require passengers to give more than 24 hours' notice when booking through Passenger Assist"40.
+Over the years, a patchwork of notice periods has grown as franchise and concession agreements have included reductions to the 24-hour period. - 6.2 As can be seen from table 6.1, notice periods range from 1 hour (Merseyrail, within its network) to 24 hours (a number of operators, including Network Rail at its 20 managed stations41).
+Some train operators have several different notice periods depending on the journey to be undertaken.
+For example, since June 2018 South Western Rail requests: - four hours' notice to travel between 6am and 10pm between 23 of the larger staffed stations it operates, including Bournemouth, Kingston, Southampton Central and Wimbledon; - 12 hours' notice between the 163 other stations it operates; and - 24 hours' notice if the journey involves a station it does not operate, including Clapham Junction and London Waterloo. - 6.3 This variation can also mean that different notice periods are required to travel from or to the same station, depending on which train operator the passenger is travelling with.
+For example, Liverpool Street station is served by trains operated by: - TfL Rail and London Overground, which as part of the Tube network offer a 'Turn Up and Go' service with no notice required; - Greater Anglia, which advertises on its website that 12 hours' notice is required to travel anywhere on its network; and - c2c, which requests 4 hours' notice as long as the journey does not include travelling on services run by another train operator.

 39 Passenger assists: the number of assists which have been requested through the National Passenger Assistance Booking System (Passenger Assist).
 There were over 375,000 bookings in 2017/18.
 Each booking can include several assists.
-See: http://orr.gov.uk/ data/assets/pdf file/0013/28102/assists-factsheet-2017-18.pdf
+See: http://orr.gov.uk/data/assets/pdf_file/0013/28102/assists-factsheet-2017-18.pdf